im-naren/im-naren.github.io/_posts/2016-12-14-what-is-machine-learning.markdown

 Machine learning algorithms plays  a big role solving complex problems which cannot be programmed like flying an Aircraft, DNA sequencing, Genome Analysis.

-The machine learning algorithms can be classified into two main categories
+The machine learning algorithms can be classified into two main categories:

 * Supervised Learning Algorithms
 * Unsupervised Learning Algorithms